 2. Keep Your Surveys Short and Crisp

 Shorter surveys always have a higher response rate.
 That’s because if people feel they can get their point across in a short time, they will.
 Further, imagine sorting through hundreds of 20-30 question surveys to extract the information you need.
-It’s just not feasible for both the customer and the producer; so keep your surveys as short as you can.
+It’s just not feasible for both the customer and the surveyor; so keep your surveys as short and concise as you can.
 Look up sample customer satisfaction survey questions examples to get an idea of how short your survey questions are supposed to be.

 3. Define Your Survey Goal